secretstartups/handbook/sales/club/index.html.md

 **What are the dates and location of President’s Club 2021?**

-[President’s Club 2021](/handbook/sales/club/) will be at the [Ritz Carlton in Maui, Hawaii](https://www.ritzcarlton.com/en/hotels/kapalua-maui) from November 30 - December 3, 2021.
+[President’s Club 2021](/handbook/sales/club/) will be at the [Ritz-Carlton in Maui, Hawaii](https://www.ritzcarlton.com/en/hotels/kapalua-maui) from November 30 - December 3, 2021.

 **What happens if I am a President’s Club recipient in both 2020 and 2021?**

 If you are a President’s Club winner in <ins>both 2020 and 2021</ins>, you will receive two extra days at the Ritz Carlton in Maui for you and your guest.

+**What are the dates and location of President’s Club 2022?**

+[President’s Club 2022](/handbook/sales/club/) will be at the [Ritz-Carlton Grand Cayman Islands Resort](https://www.ritzcarlton.com/en/hotels/caribbean/grand-cayman) in May 2022.
+Exact dates and schedule to be announced.

 **Do I get extra time if I’m traveling from EMEA/APAC?**